kubeshop/testkube/docs/docs/testkube-cloud/articles/cached-results.md

 ## CLI

-You can use testkube CLI to retrieve read-only tests and test suites, their executions, and download artifacts.
+You can use Testkube CLI to retrieve read-only tests and test suites, their executions, and download artifacts.
 Make sure to use version v1.16.7 or greater.
 You can use the `testkube version` command to check your client version.

 For example, listing tests: